Linear Regression

 Ok back to our summary()

 3. Coefficients — Possibly the part that we’ll look at the most, these values are here shown as representing \(\beta_0\) and \(\beta_1\).
-So the intercept is the actual y-intecept (remember that \(\beta_0\) is the y-intercept), and the \(\beta_1\) is the estimate of the coefficient on \(x\).
+So the intercept is the actual y-intercept (remember that \(\beta_0\) is the y-intercept), and the \(\beta_1\) is the estimate of the coefficient on \(x\).
 We assess whether or not a particular predictor variable is significantly associated with the outcome variable via the “Pr(>|t|)” statement of the p-value.
 For our purposes, this will be useful, but I encourage you to interpret these p-values with caution, especially when there are multiple variables.

 We have to recall that for our regression, we are using the \(H_0\) that the estimate is zero, which denotes no effect from said coefficient.
 If any coefficient has a p-value < 0.05, we can infer that the estimate is significantly different from zero.
-However, this says nothing about the strength of that interaction.
+However, this says nothing about the strength of that relationship.

 If we cared to construct a confidence interval around our beta values, we could do so with \(\beta +/- 1.96 * SE_{\beta}\), which would give us our 95% CI.